Topology mediated organization of E.coli chromosome in fast growth conditions: Results

-{\bf Spatial distribution of other loci:} We now look at the spatial distributions of the other tagged loci in the experiments.
-We check whether we obtain distributions similar to those obtained by \cite{Youngren2014}, relevant data has been reproduced in Fig.\ref{youngren} for comparison.
-Here we provide data for five such loci from the left arm in Fig.\ref{long_axis_data1} (as in \cite{Youngren2014}).
-The data for the loci on the right arm are given in SI-12.
+{\em Spatial distribution of other loci:} We now calculate the spatial distributions of the other loci that were tagged in experiments and compare the distributions obtained by our simulations to those obtained by \cite{Youngren2014}, refer Fig.\ref{youngren} for comparison.
+Here, we provide data for five such loci from the left arm in Fig.\ref{long_axis_data1}.
+The data for the loci on the right arm are given in SI-17.

 For the locus marked as $54.2 ^\prime$ (monomer $150$), we see only two distributions for $(0-0.8)$ intervals of the life cycle, as the monomers of the daughter chromosomes get replicated only at the end of the fourth interval.
 Our modeling data is in fair agreement with the experimental data.
 We find that there are four peaks towards the end of the life cycle.
 Experimentally, it is not possible to distinguish between the two GD loci near the end of the life cycle, as they cannot be spatially resolved if are spatially proximal.
 In our simulations, we can uniquely identify the loci of each GD chromosome, and thereby, we obtain four distinct spatial distributions, albeit they overlap.
 In experiments, the loci distributions (that we obtain) will appear as broad distributions having only two distinct peaks.
-In this sense, our spatial distribution of loci are in agreement with the experimentally obtained distributions \cite{Youngren2014}.
+In this sense, our spatial distribution of loci is in agreement with the experimentally obtained distributions \cite{Youngren2014}.